Alert 1 of 0

 Before you get started, determine how much debt you must pay off.
 List every credit card you own that has an outstanding balance and jot down the amount owed to each.
 Next, list the interest rate of each card.
 Do this for any other fixed installment loan debt you have as well.
 These numbers will help you build a debt-payoff plan in the next two steps.

-You can also add up the amounts owed on each account to reach your total outstanding debt amount.
+Add up the amounts owed on each account to see your total outstanding debt.

 Choose your debt-crushing method

-There are two main approaches people utilize for getting rid of their debts:
+There are two main approaches people use for getting rid of their debt:

 • The snowball method involves paying off your smallest debt first, and then moving to the next-smallest debt until all debts have been paid off.